kagux/factorial-assignment/README.md

 ## 4. Add to Cart Action
 When the user clicks the 'Add to Cart' button, here's what happens:
 - The frontend sends a request to the API to add the selected build to the cart
+- CHECK if build is valid: items in stock and compatible
+    - if not, return an error
 - If there isn't one already, a new `shopping_cart` gets created for the customer
 - If it's not there yet, a new `shopping_cart_builds` entry is created for the selected build, adding it to the cart
 - If the shopping cart already has this build, we just bump up the quantity